 - Part of the medulla oblongata

-Transmitter control of the parasympathetic nervous system occurs preganglionically (up to the ganglion) as well as postganglionically (from the ganglion) by acetylcholine.
+Transmitter control of the parasympathetic nervous system is carried out preganglionically (up to the ganglion) and postganglionically (from the ganglion) by acetylcholine.

 Binding to cholinoceptors

-3. Control of sympathetic, parasympathetic and HPA axis¶
+3. Control of the sympathetic, parasympathetic and HPA axis¶

-The hypothalamus and brainstem moderate the actions of the sympathetic and parasympathetic nervous systems to maintain the body’s ever-changing conditions in what is known as homeostatic balance.
+The hypothalamus and brain stem moderate the actions of the sympathetic and parasympathetic nervous system in order to keep the body’s constantly changing conditions in what is known as homeostatic equilibrium.

-While the HPA axis is controlled by means of neurotransmitters and hormones (endocrine), the autonomic nervous system is controlled neuronally (electrically).
-Therefore, the reaction of the autonomic nervous system is much faster.
+While the HPA axis is controlled by neurotransmitters and hormones (endocrine), the autonomic nervous system is controlled neuronally (electrically).
+This is why the response of the autonomic nervous system is much faster.

 3.1.
 Activation of the sympathetic nervous system¶